Analysis of language and linguistics within therapy

 Analysis in Edinburgh, Glasgow, Falkirk, Stirling

-Stuart trained in Analysis, stress management counselling, health education coaching and clinical hypnotherapy with the Association of Stress Management. (externally NVQ accredited and assessed diploma course and CNHC accreditation route via SSM) and is a FHT registered hypnotherapist (who hold a Professional Standards Authority Accredited Register).
+Stuart trained in Analysis, stress management counselling, health education coaching and clinical hypnotherapy with the Association of Stress Management. (externally NVQ accredited and assessed diploma course and CNHC accreditation route via SSM).
 He also has a number of professional registrations and qualifications for counselling, psychotherapy, life coaching, psychology and psychoanalysis.
-He is on the FHT, but out of choice not the CNHC PSA AR.
+He is on the CNHC PSA AR (Hypnotherapy).